mspolisetti/AoTNodeHealthAnalysis/Readme.md

 ### Data Storage :

-Our data was typically big, with complete CSV file needing storage of around 200GB.
+Complete CSV file needs storage of around 200GB.
 Data for this project was stored in a Cassandra database.
 Data is streamed from the Database into CSV files for public use.

 ### Output of our Analysis :

 Goal of our project was to identify failures in the nodes and there by hone into various factors that potentially impact failure of these nodes over time.
-Output of the analysis was saved in GitHub and presented to our project leader.
-This analysis will further be used in future work that involves predicting remaining useful life(RUL) of these AoT Nodes.
+This analysis will further be used in future work that involves installing second batch of AoT Nodes.

 Our team will writing a paper detailing our work towards the summer of 2019.